-Now that we’ve looked at the process of getting the diamond from the mine into your jewelry, let’s take a look at how that process impacts the environment.
+Now that we’ve looked at the first part of the lifecycle of a diamond, let’s take a look at how that process impacts the environment.

 In the creation of a mine, miners often disturb bodies of water, forests, and plant life which can have a major impact on various eco-systems.
 Here are some fast facts:

 The biggest diamond mines in the world can be found in

 and the environmental impacts of the mine depend on the location.
 Cold climate diamond mines in Russia and Canada are located in remote areas where the freezing weather makes the mining conditions difficult.

 For one thing, the mining companies must be able to adequately heat the facilities their workers live and work in, and, for another, because of the remoteness of the mines and poor weather conditions, getting materials to and from the mines must be done by trucks which have to cross thousands of miles of icy roads.
 The Canadian mines alone produce 124 kg of CO2 emissions and consume 9 liters of fuel for each carat of diamond mined.

 Most experts agree that the most significant impact of diamond mining is the land disturbances done to build the mine.
 In order to create an open-pit or underground mine, large amounts of sand and soil need to be removed so that miners can reach the Kimberlite pipes.
 As digging continues, surplus waste rock, sand, soil, and processed Kimberlite accumulate in the surrounding area and need to be managed and rehabilitated.

 Mining in the ocean and in inland bodies of water requires the removal of social and plant life before the mining can actually begin.
 Sea walls also need to be constructed in some areas.
 Once the mining operation is finished, the sea walls need to be removed, the soil and plant life returned, and the surrounding area needs to be tended to as sand and soil is often moved due to the movement of the water.